mortonfox/dollar-general-add-all-coupons/README.md

 ## Usage

 Once you've installed and enabled this extension, go to the Dollar General Digital Coupons & Cash Back page and find the "Add All Coupons/Deals" button at the top.
-Click on it and it'll add all the coupons to "My Coupons".
+Click on the button and it'll load all the coupons into view and add them to "Saved Coupons and Cash Back" in "myDG Wallet".

 <img width="1624" height="164" alt="Add All Coupons/Deals Button" src="https://github.com/user-attachments/assets/56ce25ed-7f89-4d57-ad69-62d545380555" />